Rosalind Rosenberg

 Rosalind Rosenberg (born 1946) is an American historian.

 Life

-She graduated from Stanford University, with a BA and Ph.D., in 1974.
+Rosenberg graduated from Stanford University, with a BA and Ph.D., in 1974.
 She began her teaching career at Columbia University in 1974 and taught at Wesleyan University in Connecticut from 1982 to 1984 before joining the faculty at Barnard College, where she became the Ann Whitney Olin Professor of History.
-At Barnard she has served as Chair of the Women’s Studies Department, the American Studies Program, and the History Department, while contributing to the graduate program at Columbia University.
+At Barnard she has served as chair of the Women's Studies department, the American Studies program, and the History department, while contributing to the graduate program at Columbia University.
 She has been a member of the executive committee of the Society of American Historians.

-As of 2018, she is Professor Emerita of History at Barnard College.
+As of 2018, she is professor emerita of History at Barnard College.
 Her papers are held at Radcliffe College.

-She is married to Gerald Rosenberg; they have two sons, Clifford and Nicholas, a daughter-in-law, Kim, and one grandson, Henry.
+She is married to Gerald Rosenberg; they have two sons, Clifford and Nicholas.
 She lives in New York City.